 H-1B visas are for foreign-born professionals with offers of employment in the U.S. Over the past 30 years, our law firm has obtained H-1B visas for thousands of accountants, architects, attorneys, business professionals, computer programmers, engineers, health care workers, physicians, researchers, system analysts and other professional employees.

-Cap-subject employers should prepare their H-1B petitions during February and March, and submit them so that the USCIS will receive the petitions an the beginning of April.
+Cap-subject employers should prepare their H-1B petitions during February and March, and submit them so that the USCIS will receive the petitions at the beginning of April.
 Persons on whose behalf H-1B petitions are approved may start employment on October 1st.
-However, there are special rules for graduates working on Optional Practical Training (OPT) which enable them to continue working for their employers during the spring and summer and automatically changing status to H-1B on October 1st.
+However, there are special rules for graduates working on Optional Practical Training (OPT) which enable them to continue working for their employers during the spring and summer and automatically change their status to H-1B on October 1st.

 Certain H-1Bs petitions are exempt from the numerical caps including employment “at” universities, at “affiliated” or “related” organizations or at non-profit or governmental research institutions.

 H-1B visas are typically valid for 3 years and can easily be extended for an additional 3 years.
 If a PERM application or an I-140 visa petition has been submitted in a timely fashion, post-6th year extensions of H-1B status are possible.
 We recommend that you extend your H-1B status until the day that you become a lawful permanent resident of the U.S.